ibm-cloud-docs/Cloudant/transaction-engine/pricing-te.md

 ## More explanation about how pricing works
 {: #how-does-pricing-work-on-cloudant-txe}

 In addition, an {{site.data.keyword.cloudant_short_notm}} Transaction Engine plan comes with a number of read units and write units that are provisioned for your use every second.
 The number of read/write units you provision is determined by how much you pay and how much you can change up and down over time.
-You can either alter the position of the slider in the {{site.data.keyword.cloud_notm}} dashboard or by using an [API call](/docs/Cloudant?topic=Cloudant-capacity).
+You can either alter the position of the slider in the {{site.data.keyword.cloud_notm}} Dashboard or by using an [API call](/docs/Cloudant?topic=Cloudant-capacity).
 You can see an example in the following image:

 ![IBM Cloudant capacity](../images/txe_capacity.mp4){: video controls loop}